(This article was originally published in July 2020. I recently reposted it.)

 Housing wealth is a key component of retirement income.

-Sixty-five million US households are headed by someone who is older than 50.
+Sixty-five million US households are headed by someone older than 50.
 Close to 80% of these households own a home.
 Tens of millions of houses are owned by people who are — or will soon be — retired.

 America does not have a robust safety net for retirees.
 Those who plan to rely solely on Social Security benefits are destined to live in poverty — with an average payment of less than $1500/month, which is less than a third of the average US salary.
 Even those who have an additional pension are not in great shape.
 Public retirement systems have a shortfall of $1 trillion in unfunded liabilities, meaning they have less money than they promised they'll have at this point.